bharath-123/builder-specs/specs/deneb/assembler.md

     # check gas limit
     assert tob_bid.header.gas_used < validator_registration.gas_limit / 2
     assert rob_bid.header.gas_used < validator_registration.gas_limit / 2
-    # we can avoid checking blob gas since we are restricting blobs only to ROB and also given that blobs work in a seperate gas fee market
+    # we can avoid checking blob gas since we are restricting blobs only to ROB and also given that blobs work in a separate gas fee market
-    tob_bid_txs = tob_bid_execution_payload.transctions
+    tob_bid_txs = tob_bid_execution_payload.transactions
     rob_bid_txs = rob_bid_execution_payload.transactions
     no_of_tob_bid_txs = len(tob_bid_txs)
     no_of_rob_bid_txs = len(rob_bid_txs)